mtelewa/attrition-predictor/README.md

 ## Dashboard Design

-### Page 1: Project summary
+### Page 1: Project Summary
-* Introduction to the project
+* Introduction the project and motivation
-* Project Dataset description
+* Project dataset description
+* Display the first ten rows of the data
-* State Business Requirements
+* State business requirements

+### Page 2: Project Hypothesis and Validation
+* We report on whether the 3 hypotheses we posed earlier are correct
+* Checkbox to display the corresponding plot for each hypothesis

-### Page 2: Attrition Statistical Analysis
+### Page 3: Attrition Correlation Analysis
 * State business requirement 1
-* Checkbox: data inspection (display the first ten rows of the data)
+* Correlation analysis
-* Display the most correlated variables to attrition and the conclusions
+* Checkbox: display the most correlated variables to attrition
+* Checkbox: display the predictive power score (PPS) heatmap
+* Strongest correlation features to attrition (numerical and categorical)
-* Checkbox: Individual plots showing the attrition levels for each correlated variable
+* Selectbox: to select individual plots showing the attrition levels for each correlated variable
+* Conclusions

-### Page 3: Attrition predictor
+### Page 4: Attrition Predictor
-- State business requirement 2
+* State business requirement 2
-- Set of widgets inputs
+* Set of widgets inputs
-- "Run predictive analysis" button that serves the prospect data to our ML pipelines and predicts if an employee will leave or not.
+* "Run predictive analysis" button that serves the prospect data to our ML pipelines and predicts if an employee will leave or not.

-### Page 4: Project Hypothesis and Validation
-- We report on whether the hypotheses were correct.

-### Page 5: Technical details
+### Page 5: Model Performance
-- Considerations and conclusions after the pipeline is trained
+* Model success metrics
-- Present ML pipeline steps
+* Present ML pipeline steps

-### Page 6: Summary
-- Feature importance (and relate to business requirement 1)
+* Feature importance (as a list and a barplot figure), this is related to business requirement 1
-- Pipeline performance

-## Main Data Analysis and Machine Learning Libraries
+* Pipeline performance, classification report and confusion matrix

+### Page 6: Project Conclusions
+* Considerations and conclusions after the pipeline is trained
+* Project outcomes

+## Technologies Used
 The technologies used throughout the development are listed below:

 ### Languages